Become a Category of One Seller Through Effective Writing

 The simple method I used to reframe these limiting beliefs was to consistently write, and the best place to start was writing down my past accomplishments.
 This was a good reminder that I was not a fraud, I wasn’t lucky, and I didn’t need to downplay my success…whew…immediate relief!

-From there, we used a daily writing practice using a that helped keep my negative thoughts in check and reframe them to become my sales superpowers.
+From there, we used a daily writing practice using a simple self-coaching framework that helped keep my negative thoughts in check and reframe them to become my sales superpowers.

 The foundational skill that improved this intentional way of working?
 You guessed it…writing!